Lou-Zhou/soccer-decision-making/README.md

 cd soccer-decision-making
 ```

-Additionally, update sdm/config.ini with the appropriate paths on your machine.
+Additionally, copy the sample file config.ini to sdm/config.ini and update the contents with the appropriate file paths on your machine.

 ### Setup